Mission of the Lintilhac Foundation

 Core Giving Areas:

-- Energy, including nuclear-free awareness, and advocacy for the promotion of renewable energy.
+- Energy, including nuclear-free awareness, and advocacy for the promotion

 - Conservation, especially backcountry recreational access to lands and integrative land use planning.